Warning: Detected the use of `TeX()`, but mathjax has not been specified. Try

 running `config(.Last.value, mathjax = 'cdn')`

 The temperature anomaly was calculated by applying the formulas of Eq.
 18 and Eq.
 20 to each term of Eq.
-23. The calculations were carried out considering
+23. The calculations were carried out considering \(\lambda=1\), for some values of \(k\).
+On the abscissa, the time expressed in hours since sunrise.
+On the ordinate, the solar radiation anomaly and the temperature anomalies (without particular units).

 4 Analogies to the thermal model